Olliekse/web-larek-frontend/README_en.md

 	}

 	/**
-	 * Sets the source and alt text of an image element */ protected setImage(element: HTMLImageElement, src: string, alt?: string) {
+	 * Sets the source and alt text of an image element with validation */ protected setImage(element: HTMLImageElement, src: string, alt?: string) {
 		if (element) {